 How Can a DMS or ECM Assist?

-A document management system contains all of the capabilities required to assist you in managing document version control guidelines automatically.
+A document management system contains all of the capabilities required to assist you in managing guidelines automatically.

 Most systems will automatically display the latest version of the document, assign a version number based on your preferences when a modification is made, lock the document as it is being changed, and, most significantly, offer a full history of all activities on the document.